-Welcome to the home page of the Department of Computer Science and Information Technology.
+Welcome to the Department of Computer Science and Information Technology.
 If you are a prospective student, the links on this page will provide you with much of the information that you need.
 We welcome on-line, transfer, and second-degree students.
-If you need more information, please contact our office at 931-221-7840 or email Dr. Bruce Myers, the chair of the department.
+If you need more information, please contact our office at 931-221-7840 or email Dr. Leong Lee, the chair of the department.

-- Hunting down a professor?
-Check our their office hours.
+- Hunting down a professor, need advisement?
+Check out their office hours.

 - Scholarships!
 Apply now for official APSU Scholarships and check out more CSCI scholarships.